fabric8io/fabric8/docs/openShiftDocker.md

     bash <(curl -sSL https://bit.ly/get-fabric8) -m fabric8.local

+To be save you can use the IP address of the VM here which is 172.28.128.4

 #### OpenShift admin password

 By default, OpenShift uses an `anypassword` policy which means that you can use...any password.
 This is great for quick